-The power switch is located on the dash.
+The power switch is located on the console for all non-fairing motorcycles.
+The power switch is located on the dash for all models equipped with the infotainment dash.
 Press and release the power switch to enable or disable all electrical power to the vehicle.
 The power switch does not have to be on to start the engine.